nestharus/palworld-docker-container/README.md

 If you want to minimize server downtime you can identify the required backups beforehand and save them locally.
 When running restore_corrupt_players.py
 - `pipenv run py ./restore_corrupt_players.py PATH_TO_SNAPSHOT_ARCHIVE ./backup`

+### Individual Player Rollback For All Other Issues

+1. If a player is bugged for whatever reason they can be rolled back
+   - You will need to know what time to roll the player back to!
+   - You will need to know the player's guild and name
+   - Guildless players are in Unnamed Guild
+2. Shut down your server
+3. Snapshot server with `./dump-volume.sh --volume PALWORLD_DATA`
+4. Download snapshot archive
+5. Download archive you will be rolling player back to
+6. `pipenv run get_player_guid.py --snapshot "PATH_TO_BACKUP" --guild "GUILD_NAME" --name PLAYER_NAME`
+7. `pipenv run py ./restore_corrupt_players.py "PATH_TO_SNAPSHOT_ARCHIVE" --backup "PATH_TO_BACKUP_ARCHIVE --guids COMMA_SEPARATED_LIST_OF_GUIDS_TO_ROLLBACK`
+8. A restored archive will be created in the same directory as the snapshot archive
+9. Upload restored archive to server ./volume/PALWORLD_DATA/backup
+10. `./restore-volume.sh --volume PALWORLD_DATA --dump-name RESTORED_ARCHIVE_NAME`
+   - Don't include the .tar.gz extension in the name for dump-name parameter